Diabetic foot ulcer

-Treatment of diabetic foot ulcers should include: blood sugar control, removal of dead tissue from the wound, wound dressings, and removing pressure from the wound through techniques such as total contact casting.
-Surgery in some cases may improve outcomes.
+Treatment of diabetic foot ulcers includes blood sugar control, removal of dead tissue from the wound, wound dressings, and removing pressure from the wound through techniques such as total contact casting.
+Surgery, in some cases, may improve outcomes.
 Hyperbaric oxygen therapy may also help but is expensive.

-It occurs in 15% of people with diabetes, and precedes 84% of all diabetes-related lower-leg amputations.
+34% of people with diabetes develop a diabetic foot ulcer during their lifetime, and 84% of all diabetes-related lower-leg amputations are associated with or result from diabetic foot ulcers.

 Risk factors

 Risk factors implicated in the development of diabetic foot ulcers are infection, older age, diabetic neuropathy, peripheral vascular disease, cigarette smoking, poor glycemic control, previous foot ulcerations or amputations, and ischemia of small and large blood vessels.
 Prior history of foot  disease, foot deformities that produce abnormally high forces of pressure, callus at pressure areas  renal failure, oedema, impaired ability to look after personal care (e.g. visual impairment) are further risk factors for diabetic foot ulcer.

 People with diabetes often develop diabetic neuropathy due to several metabolic and neurovascular factors.
 Peripheral neuropathy causes loss of pain or feeling in the toes, feet, legs, and arms due to distal nerve damage and low blood flow.
 Autonomic neuropathy causes Sudomotor dysfunction and dryness of the skin.
 Blisters and sores may appear on numb areas of the feet and legs, such as metatarsophalangeal joints and the heel region, as a result of pressure or injury which may go unnoticed and eventually become a portal of entry for bacteria and infection.